digitranslab/jumpstart/docs/versioned_docs/version-3.0.0-LTS/org-management/workspaces/workspace_constants.md

 ## Types of Constants

-ToolJet offers two types of constants:
+JumpStart offers two types of constants:

 1. **Global Constants**: Used for reusable values that can be applied consistently across the product.
 2. **Secrets**: Used for secure storage of sensitive data.